-Hazardous and non-hazardous wastes together accounted for approximately 12 percent of the material losses reported in 2018.
+Hazardous and non-hazardous wastes together accounted for approximately 10.3 percent of the material losses reported in 2019.

-2018 MT
+2019 MT

-Hazardous Waste 288,000
+Hazardous Waste 251,938

-Non-Hazardous Waste 89,800
+Non-Hazardous Waste 88,961

-2018 Total Absolute Material Loss 3,260,000
+2019 Total Absolute Material Loss 3,298,804

-Hazardou and Non-Hazardous waste % 11.6%
+Hazardous and Non-Hazardous waste % 10.3 %

 The largest component of material loss is from flaring and venting.
 The material loss metric was designed to drive overall material efficiency, while allowing each facility to focus on their highest priority.
-SABIC set a material loss reduction target of 50 percent by 2025 from the 2010 baseline, and has already achieved a reduction of more than 30 percent.
-The 2018 Sustainability Report highlighted coal-ash elimination at the Mount Vernon, Indiana, site because coal usage was eliminated after start-up of a gas powered cogeneration plant and a flaring reduction project at the Ibn Zahr plant in Jubail that involved turning flared material into product.
-Each site maintains a list of material loss reduction projects, and we track progress at multiple levels to maintain progress against our 2025 target.
+SABIC set a material-loss reduction target of 50 percent by 2025 from the 2010 baseline, and has already achieved a reduction of more than 41 percent.
+In addition, we are introducing new sub-targets to reduce emissions from flaring by 65 percent compared to 2010 levels, and also to reduce our hazardous and non-hazardous waste to below 2010 levels, as a percentage, by 2025.